Paraguay expedition: President López welcomes USS Water Witch

 the reception of the expedition in his waters, and his entire course towards us, until his outbreak with [consul Edward Hopkins], was characterized throughout by generous hospitality.

 Since Paraguay sought American friendship, it was understandable.

 First dent in American-Paraguayan relations

 Page wanted to take Water Witch up the Paraguay River into the Mato Grosso, owned by Brazil, and applied to López for permission.
-However, there was a highly sensitive political situation that Page did not fully understand:
+However, there was a highly sensitive political situation that perhaps Page did not fully understand:

 Paraguay had a tense relationship with the Empire of Brazil; the two countries had a 300-year old, shifting boundary dispute going back deep into colonial times.
 Where Paraguay ended and Brazil began was strongly disputed, and had led to firefights.
 Paraguay considered that Brazilian settlers from the Mato Grosso were continually encroaching into and appropriating Paraguayan territory, yet López could not persuade Brazil to sign a definitive boundary agreement.
 He felt very bitter about this.
 López feared to make a precedent whereby Brazil would demand the right to navigate via the River Paraguay into the Mato Grosso.